Jiraphapa/openfoam-docker-cloud/README.md

 ## Getting Started

-These instructions will take you through to the creation of GCP VM instance, creating and running a Docker image and running the post-installation script to test the containerized OpenFOAM installation.
+These instructions will take you through the creation of GCP VM instance, creating and running a Docker image and running the post-installation script to test the containerized OpenFOAM installation.

 ### Creating a GCP VM instance